Fly & Cruise Antarctica

 Review:

-For anyone planning to fly to Antarctica, the town of Punta Arenas in southern Chile is the principal gateway to The White Continent.
+For anyone planning to fly to Antarctica, the town of Punta Arenas in southern Chile is the principal gateway to the White Continent, though some options also depart from Puerto Natales.

 Operating charter flights to Antarctica is challenging due to Antarctica’s harsh environment and the specialist aircraft and experienced pilots required - all of which adds to the cost.
 While flying to Antarctica saves travel time and avoids the Drake Passage, the bottomline is that it costs more to fly than to sail, and so convenience comes at a price: